The Zero-Difference Properties of Functions and Their Applications: Acknowledgment

 \section{Acknowledgment}

-The work was partially supported by the National Natural Science Foundation of China (Grant No. 61502113 and 61702124) and Tang's research was supported in part by the Foundation of National Natural Science of China (No. 61772147), Guangdong Province Natural Science Foundation of major basic research and Cultivation project (No. 2015A030308016), Project of Ordinary University Innovation Team Construction of Guangdong Province (No. 2015KCXTD014), Collaborative Innovation Major Projects of Bureau of Education of Guangzhou City (No. 1201610005) and National Cryptography Development Fund (No. MMJJ20170117).
+The research of Zongxiang~Yi was supported by the Talent Special Project of Research Project of Guangdong Polytechnic Normal University [Grant No. 2021SDKYA051] and Guangdong Basic and Applied Basic Research Fundation [Grant No. 2021A1515011954].
+Tang's research was supported in part by the Foundation of National Natural Science of China [No. 61772147], Guangdong Province Natural Science Foundation of major basic research and Cultivation project [No. 2015A030308016], Project of Ordinary University Innovation Team Construction of Guangdong Province [No. 2015KCXTD014], Collaborative Innovation Major Projects of Bureau of Education of Guangzhou City [No. 1201610005] and National Cryptography Development Fund [No. MMJJ20170117].

-Thanks to reviewers for their detailed comments and suggestions that improved the quality of this article.